 Our ITE curriculum is compliant with the ITT Core Curriculum Framework (DfE, 2019)

 The key factor in judging the quality of teaching over time is the impact teaching has on the quality of learning of pupils and the progress they make.

-Secondary trainees’ teaching should be formatively assessed in relation to our ITE Curriculum Themes:
+BCU Secondary Associate Teachers’ teaching should be formatively assessed in relation to our ITE Curriculum Themes.

 The Teachers’ Standards provide an end-point assessment for qualified teacher status (QTS).
 All aspects of the Teachers' Standards are embedded in our ITE Curriculum, but are not overtly assessed until the end of the PGCE year when the trainees are considered for QTS.

 When making this judgement a full range of evidence should be utilised, including:

 - Curriculum documents, planning and assessment records, pupils’ work